pwr4exp: Power Analysis for Experimental Designs

 The Satterthwaite approximation (Satterthwaite, 1946) for DF in t-tests can be calculated as outlined by Giesbrecht and Burns (1985):

-where: - is the gradient of with respect to , the variance-covariance parameters in , evaluated at . - Matrix is the asymptotic variance-covariance matrix of , obtained from the information matrix of ML or REML estimation of (Stroup, 2012).
+where: is the gradient of with respect to , the variance-covariance parameters in , evaluated at .
+Matrix is the asymptotic variance-covariance matrix of , obtained from the information matrix of ML or REML estimation of (Stroup, 2012).

 In F-tests, can be calculated by following the procedures described by Fai and Cornelius (1996).
-First, is decomposed to yield , where is an orthogonal matrix of eigenvectors, and is a diagonal matrix of eigenvalues.
+First, is decomposed to yield , where is an orthogonal matrix of eigen vectors, and is a diagonal matrix of eigenvalues.
 Define , where is the -th row of , and let:

-where: - is the -th diagonal element of . - is the gradient of with respect to , evaluated at .
+where: is the th diagonal element of , is the gradient of with respect to , evaluated at .

 Then let: